-Launching so many requests at the same time is something that the performance of a VPS purchased by ordinary users like us cannot withstand, so the CPU will instantly spike to 100%, and the website becomes inaccessible.
+Launching so many requests simultaneously is something the performance of a VPS purchased by ordinary users like us simply cannot withstand, so the CPU instantly spikes to 100%, and the website becomes inaccessible.

 What is the harm of this scanning behavior?

-- Consumes server resources: Each request consumes the server's CPU and I/O resources.
-Massive scanning requests unnecessarily consume bandwidth and computing power that should be used to serve real users, potentially causing the website to respond slowly or even crash.
+- Consumes server resources: Each request consumes server CPU and I/O resources.
+Massive scanning requests unnecessarily consume bandwidth and computing power that should be used to serve real users, potentially causing the website to respond slower or even crash.

-- Probes for vulnerabilities: Attackers attempt to access common script file paths to probe whether your website has known security vulnerabilities.
-Once an exploitable file is found, they will launch further attacks.
+- Probing for Vulnerabilities: Attackers attempt to access common script file paths to probe whether your website has known security vulnerabilities.
+Once an exploitable file is discovered, they will launch further attacks.

-- Generates junk logs: A large number of 404 error logs can overwhelm normal access records, making log analysis and troubleshooting difficult.
+- Generating Spam Logs: A large number of 404 error logs can overwhelm normal access records, making log analysis and troubleshooting difficult.

 How to block it?
 Solution approach

-Cloudflare„s “Custom Rules„ feature allows us to set complex conditions to determine whether a request is malicious.
-When a request triggers a rule, Cloudflare directly returns a block page, and the request never reaches your server, fundamentally solving the resource consumption issue.
+Cloudflare„s “Custom Rules„ feature allows us to set complex conditions to determine if a request is malicious.
+When a request triggers a rule, Cloudflare directly returns a block page, and the request never reaches your server, fundamentally solving the resource consumption problem.

 Practical Tutorial: Creating Custom Security Rules